franzenzenhofer/simple-gmail-ai/README.md

 - **View Logs**: Quick access to logs from anywhere
 - **Toggle Debug Mode**: Enable/disable verbose logging

+### Google Docs Prompt Editor (Advanced)
+For more sophisticated prompt management:
+1. Click **"📝 Open Docs Prompt Editor"** from the main interface
+2. Create or open your prompt configuration document
+3. Define per-label prompts and classification rules
+4. Save and compile your changes

+See [docs-prompt-editor.md](documentation/docs-prompt-editor.md) for detailed instructions.

 ## Development

 ### Project Structure